justinlosh/email-sieve-rules/data/domains/INDEX.md

+# Index List
-_The following provides a reference point of domains (TLD) utilized by various providers._
+_The following provides a reference point of domains (TLD) and email addresses utilized by various services (websites) providers._

 ***